lachm99/lachm99.github.io/e-portfolio/standard-2.md

 title: Standard 2
 subtitle: Know the content and how to teach it
 ---
-Introductory words here are used to blah blah blah

 <!-- WOOTUBE -->
 {% include item-title.html title="Wootube" first=True %}

 One of the best ways for an aspiring teacher to learn, is to observe an expert teacher (Marzano & Boogren, 2010).
 [Wootube](https://misterwootube.com/) is a multi-site repository of quality mathematics teaching resources, containing, among other things, numerous recordings of real lessons in real classrooms, taught by expert teacher Eddie Woo (Woo, 2020).

-{% include img-container.html img="/assets/img/e-portfolio/wootube.gif" cap="Wootube Site Walkthrough" link="https://misterwootube.com/" %}
+{% include img-container.html img="/assets/img/e-portfolio/wootube.gif" cap="Wootube site walkthrough" link="https://misterwootube.com/" %}

 This resource is invaluable for meeting focus areas 2.1, 2.2, and 2.5, especially for early career teachers who are unsure how to present a new topic or structure a learning sequence.